A graph discretization of the Laplace-Beltrami operator: Introduction

 where the norm $\|\cdot\|_{L^2(X)}$ is defined in \eqref{e:L2Xnorm} and the maps $P\co L^2(M)\to L^2(X)$ and $I\co L^2(X)\to C^{0,1}(M)$ are discretization and interpolation defined in Definitions \ref{P} and~\ref{I}, respectively. \end{theorem}

 Theorem \ref{eigenfunction_1} is a special case of Theorem \ref{t:eigenfunction}, which handles arbitrary multiplicity.
 Theorem \ref{t:eigenspace} is another variant where an estimate is uniform over $\M$ (in particular, it does not depend on the size of spectral gaps).
-However the rate of convergence guaranteed by Theorem~\ref{t:eigenspace} is worse than that in Theorem~\ref{t:eigenfunction}.
+However the rate of convergence guaranteed by Theorem~\ref{t:eigenspace} is not as good as in Theorem~\ref{t:eigenfunction}.